XanaduAI/strawberryfields/doc/tutorials/starship.rst

 .. sectionauthor:: Zeid Zabaneh <zeid@xanadu.ai>

-In this section, we provide a tutorial of the **StarshipEngine**, an engine used to connect to the Strawberry Fields platform and execute jobs remotely (e.g. on a quantum chip).
+In this section, we provide a tutorial of the **StarshipEngine**, an engine used to connect to the Xanadu cloud platform and execute jobs remotely (e.g., on a quantum chip).

 Configuring StarshipEngine
 ==========================